NaokiHori/SimpleNpyIO/docs/source/implementation.rst

 .. note::

-   This function returns a value representing the size of the header successfully written to the file stream ``fp``.
+    The last argument ``header_size`` denotes the size of the header written to the file stream `fp`.
-   If the function fails, it returns ``0``.
-   It is strongly recommended to always check the return value of the function.
+    This can be used to know the offset from the top of the file pointer after which the main dataset is stored.

 The procedure for writing a ``NPY`` header is managed by the main function ``snpyio_w_header``, which includes the following steps: